strangerstudios/pmpro-register-helper/readme.txt

 = I found a bug in the plugin. =

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

+== Screenshots ==

+1. A simple example of collecting text and textarea fields at membership checkout.
+2. An example of using a new Checkout Box with conditional fields based on dropdown selection.
+3. Using Register Helper fields in conjuction with the [Member Directory and Profile Pages Add On](https://www.paidmembershipspro.com/add-ons/plus-add-ons/pmpro-member-directory/).

 == Changelog ==